Siphiwo/10-small-projects/README.md

-# 10-small-projects
+# 10 Small Javascript Projects
-Simple projects that will help you grasp some Javascripts concepts you probably forgot
+Simple projects that will help you grasp some Javascripts concepts you probably forgot.

+ - Password Recommendation